fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-director-installation.md

 ### Activity Log

-Changes of all kinds can be easily tracked via the Activity Log.
-Which object was changed, what was the reason of the change, when was it made and by whom?
-Use the search function to browse through the activity log.

-Click on the 'Activity Log' menu and a list of all past activities will be displayed.
+Director provides a nice activity log.
+Click on the "Activity log" menu to see a list of all past activities.

 ![Icinga Web 2 Director](./img/biti-ipm-icinga-director-9.png)

-Click on a line of the activity log.
-A brief overview of the selected command appears in the right window.
+Select one line of the activity history.
+A brief overview of the selected command is displayed in the right-hand window.

 ![Icinga Web 2 Director](./img/biti-ipm-icinga-director-11.png)